Is your Lawn Mower Sputtering? Don't worry, you're not the first person to have that issue.

 Always look to buy gas with less than 10 percent of ethanol, or, in the best case, completely ethanol-free.

-Water in the tanks can also come from condensation, or faulty and loose gas cap, especially if the lawn mower isn't properly stored and protected from rain and humidity.
-If the water enters the cylinder it hinders its functioning.
+- Water in the tanks can also come from condensation, or faulty and loose gas cap, especially if the mower isn't properly stored and protected from rain and humidity.
+If the water enters the cylinder it hinders its functioning due to a vapor lock.

-Before you pour in the fresh batch of gas, shake your tank a little.
+- Before you pour in the fresh batch of gas, shmoake your tank a little.
 Sometimes, an outside object can make its way to the tank and restrict the fuel flow by clogging the exit hose.

-If the engine experiences gas flow stoppages, it will struggle and sputter.
-Another issue that can influence the proper gas flow is clogged fuel filter.
+If the mower engine experiences gas flow stoppages, it will struggle and sputter.
+Another issue that can influence the proper gas flow is clogged fuel filter, fuel line, or air filters.
 Remember to check it and replace it if needed.

-Besides the one on the tank exit, the fuel system contains at least one more filter and a network of hoses and openings.
+Besides the one on the mower tank exit, the fuel system contains at least one more filter (fuel filter or air filters) and a network of hoses and openings.

-If any of them is clogged, the supply of fuel for combustion will not function in a way needed for the engine to run steadily.
+If any of them is clogged, the supply of fuel for the combustion chamber will not function in a way needed for the engine to run steadily.

 So, make sure to also check the lines connecting tank, carburetor, and cylinder, as well as the fuel pump which is usually mounted on the carburetor.
 If they are dirty, try to clean them or, if that doesn't work, replace them.